SEARCH TEMPLE HEALTH

 • Diaphragm pacemakers

-• Diaphragm plication — a procedure to treat diaphragmatic paralysis that consists of reshaping the diaphragm, allowing the lungs to expand more efficiently, which helps patients breathe easier
+• Diaphragm plication — a procedure to treat diaphragmatic paralysis.
+It reshapes the diaphragm, helping the lungs expand more efficiently and making it easier for patients to breathe.

 Find a doctor near you, request an appointment online, or call 800-TEMPLE-MED (800-836-7536).